-Only the congregate care and assisted living units are eligible for credit from COAH but the developer has agreed to make 32 of these units affordable to low and moderate-income residents.
+Skilled nursing beds are not eligible for credit from COAH, but the developer, Stewart Development, has agreed to make 32 of these units affordable to low and moderate-income residents.
 This is a set aside of 27% on these units.
 If the developer is unable to obtain a certificate of need for the nursing units, the developer will be permitted to convert them to assisted living units.
 32 affordable units will still be required, which will reduce the set aside to 21%.